MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-play.md

 - Make the game more difficult by making the board bigger.

-  You'll need to do more than just add rows and columns to the TableLayoutPanel. - you'll also need to consider the number of icons you create.
+  You'll need to do more than just add rows and columns to the TableLayoutPanel.
+  You also need to consider the number of icons you create.

 - Make the game more challenging by hiding the first icon if the player is too slow to respond.

 ## Next steps

+Congratulations!
+You've completed this series of tutorials.
+You've done these programming and design tasks in the Visual Studio IDE:

+- Stored objects, such as icons, in a list
+- Used a loop in C# or Visual Basic to iterate through a list
+- Kept track of state by using reference variables
+- Built an event handler to respond to events for multiple objects
+- Added a timer that counts down and fires an event

-Advance to the next article to learn how to create apps that are accessible.
+Advance to this article to learn how to create apps that are accessible.
 > [!div class="nextstepaction"]
 > [Resources for designing accessible applications](./reference/resources-for-designing-accessible-applications.md)